girish-vaidya/TypeAgent/ts/packages/agents/slack/README.md

-# Teams Agent
+# Slack Agent

 Slack agent is **sample code** that explores how to  build a typed Slack agent with **TypeChat**.
 This package includes the schema definition and implementation needed for a Slack agent that interacts with Slack channels and messaging using the Slack API.
 This [article](https://api.slack.com/) explores how to work with typescript and Slack APIs.

-This agent depends on the utility library [graph-utils](../graphUtils/src/slackClient.ts) to implement different slack actions.
+This agent depends on the utility library [graph-utils](../agentUtils/graphUtils/src/slackClient.ts) to implement different slack actions.

 The teams agent uses the Microsoft Graph API to interact with the user's teams conversations.
-The agent uses `@microsoft/microsoft-graph-client` library to interact with the Microsoft Graph API.
-The agent enables operations to create group conversations and send teams messages.
+The agent uses `@slack/web-api` library to interact with the Slack.
+The agent enables operations to create channels and send messages to Slack.

 To build the email agent, it needs to provide a manifest and an instantiation entry point.
 These are declared in the `package.json` as export paths: